freedomofpress/securedrop-docs/docs/admin/reference/admin_interface.rst

 .. _Passphrases_and_two-factor_resets:

-Passphrases and *Two-Factor Authentication* resets
+Passphrases and two-factor authentication resets
 --------------------------------------------------

 .. warning:: Both of these operations will lock a user out of their SecureDrop account.
-Users should be physically present when their passphrase or *Two-Factor Authentication* method is reset.
-If this is not possible, store the passphrase and/or *Two-Factor Authentication* secret in your own password manager before securely transmitting them to the user in question, and delete them once the user has confirmed they can successfully log in.
+Users should be physically present when their passphrase or two-factor authentication method is reset.
+If this is not possible, store the passphrase and/or two-factor authentication secret in your own password manager before securely transmitting them to the user in question, and delete them once the user has confirmed they can successfully log in.